 - Mice and Rats ≤ 24 days old: no anesthesia or analgesia required

-- Note: Higher DNA yield has been reported from tail snips at 18 days of age or younger, due to a lower percentage of ossified sample.
+- Note: Better quality DNA and higher DNA yield has been reported from tail snips at 18 days of age or younger, due to a lower percentage of ossified sample.
 For best results, we recommend collecting samples prior to day 18

 - Procedures for tailing animals at this age must be described and justified in the Animal Protocol